 I study participation and engagement with gaming communities, game cultures, and in online spaces around games.
 In particular, I investigate how games and gaming culture embed learning as part and parcel of “everyday” participation with these media.
 Rather than studying and creating “educational games,” my work views learning as a significant factor in the personalization of digital lives, the creation of fan production around media, engagement in popular critical commentary around media, and, increasingly, as relevant to navigating the interfaces that shape interaction with popular algorithmic culture.

-In 2012, I was the co-editor, along with Elisabeth Gee, of Learning in Video Game Affinity Spaces (2012, Peter Lang), the first edited volume to tackle theorizing learning across multiple online gaming communities.
+In 2012, I was the co-editor, along with Elisabeth Gee, of Learning in Video Game Affinity Spaces (Peter Lang), the first edited volume that addressed learning as part of participation within multiple online gaming communities (click above to get a copy).
 More recently, with colleagues from Twin Cities Public Television and in the UK, I was awarded a NSF AISL Science Learning+ grant to build better connections between existing studies of learning in online participatory spaces with STEM education.
-I have published or presented on topics ranging from understanding MMORPG “theorycrafting” through the lens of informal scientific reasoning, an early piece on the design of Minecraft, and (with Matthew Berland of the University of Wisconsin) understanding collaborative computational thinking in board games.
+I have published or presented on topics ranging from understanding MMORPG “theorycrafting” through the lens of informal scientific reasoning, an early piece on the design of Minecraft, and (with Matthew Berland of the University of Wisconsin) understanding collaboration and algorithmic thinking in board games.

-For more detail on recent (and older) publications, I encourage you to check out my my Google Scholar page.
+For more detail on recent (and older) publications, I encourage you to check out my Google Scholar page.